smariotti/TrophyHuntMod/TrophyHuntMod/README.md

 # TrophyHuntMod

-This is a BepInEx mod for Valheim for streamers doing the Valheim Trophy Hunt that displays discovered/undiscovered trophies at the bottom edge of the screen along with a computed score for the Trophy Hunt based on current scoring rules.
+This is a BepInEx mod for Valheim for the Valheim Trophy Hunt that displays discovered/undiscovered trophies at the bottom edge of the screen along with a computed score for the Trophy Hunt based on current scoring rules.

+It offers three modes, details are provided below.
+- **Trophy Hunt**
+  - This is the normal Trophy Hunt.
+Valheim is not modified in any way.
+You play on default settings.
+No aspects of Valheim are modified in any way.
+- **Trophy Rush**
+  - This is an advanced version of the Trophy Hunt.
+Combat Difficulty is set to Very Hard, Resources drop at 2x rate and all Trophy-bearing enemies drop them 100% of the time.
+- **Trophy Saga**
+  - This is a highly modified Trophy Hunt where many game mechanics are altered to speed up progression such as production building speeds, enemy drops, and crop growth times

 Available here: